 While this is the general rule for most businesses in Florida regarding workers’ compensation coverage, the state also has industry-specific rules regarding who must provide workers’ compensation and which employees are covered.
-Continue reading to learn more, or contact Van Dingenen Law for assistance with your workers’ compensation claim.
+Continue reading to learn more, or call Van Dingenen Law at (407) 967-5377 for assistance with your workers’ compensation claim.
 We offer free initial consultations; get in touch with us today!

 Florida has specific rules for workers’ compensation coverage within the construction industry and the agricultural industry.
 If a construction company employs even one employee, it must carry workers’ compensation insurance.
 This includes the business owner if the business owner is a corporate officer; it also includes members of an LLC.